24/7 Support

 Reddit Karma: What It Is and How It Works

-Reddit is a vast online platform where users participate in discussions across different subreddits, which are communities dedicated to specific topics.
-Each contribution—whether a post or a comment—receives upvotes or downvotes from other users.
+Each contribution, whether a post or a comment, receives upvotes or downvotes from other users.
 These votes determine Reddit karma, a score that reflects how much the community appreciates a user’s contributions.

-When a post or comment gets upvoted, the user’s karma increases.
-Conversely, downvotes decrease it.
 While karma doesn’t hold monetary value, it serves as a reputation indicator, showcasing a user’s engagement and credibility within the platform.

 The purpose of karma is to encourage quality content and reward valuable contributions.
 Every Redditor starts with zero karma and accumulates points based on community interactions.
-Though it doesn’t grant special privileges by itself, karma can influence a user’s ability to participate in certain subreddits and gain trust within the community.

 How Reddit Karma Works